The best Texas Brisket Chili recipe without beans! Hearty Texas-style chili with tender beef brisket, layers of flavor and plenty of heat!

 - Stir all the ingredients together.

-- Seal the instant pot and pressure cook for 50 minutes.
+- Seal the lid and pressure cook on Manual High Pressure for 50 minutes.
+(Do not use the Chili setting)

 - Allow the pressure to release naturally for 10 minutes then manually release it.